 by Mary Jane Dougherty

 Turning around and gliding backwards then forwards again, hearing the ice crunching beneath the blades of my ice skates.
-How enjoyable it was to go to the 9th Ave skating rink with my sister, Betty and my brothers Bobby, Sammy, Norman and the neighborhood families.
+How enjoyable it was to go to the 9th Ave skating rink with my sister, Betty, and my brothers Bobby, Sammy, Norman, and the neighborhood families.

 That was when I was in grade school and this story takes place a few years back.
 Being the youngest of eight.
-I got hand me downs.
-My family lived in a three story log house on 2nd and Cordova in Anchorage.
+I got hand-me-downs.
+My family lived in a three-story log house on 2nd and Cordova in Anchorage.

 During the winter sledding was our fun “get out of the house” sport.
 Until… the winter of 1956 when I was was four years old.
 I got a present from my mother, Feodoria.
 Excited and curious to see what was in the box and thinking it wasn't even Christmas.
-Quickly unwrapping the present, opening the box and peeling back the white tissue paper I was surprised to find a brand new pair of green ice skates.
+Quickly unwrapping the present, opening the box and peeling back the white tissue paper I was surprised to find a brand-new pair of green ice skates.

-Back then in the 50's, families were large and that was great for our neighborhood because everyone no matter your age always had a neighborhood friend to play with.
+Back then in the 50s, families were large and that was great for our neighborhood because everyone no matter your age always had a neighborhood friend to play with.
 A few of the neighbors had a homemade ice rink just like ours.

-My mother and my family put on our winter clothes and with my brand new green ice skates in hand we walked down the stairs of our enclosed porch to the landing.
+My mother and my family put on our winter clothes and with my brand-new green ice skates in hand we walked down the stairs of our enclosed porch to the landing.
 We took off our boots and then put on our ice skates.
 My mother told me to sit still while she laced up my double bladed ice skates.

-So, they lifted me up over the snow berm and I was standing on the ice with my brand new green double bladed ice skates and not my red fleece lined winter boots.
+So, they lifted me up over the snow berm, and I was standing on the ice with my brand new green double bladed ice skates and not my red fleece lined winter boots.
 Norman took one hand and Betty took the other hand, I was taking my first steps on the ice.
-Holding their hands I felt secure and I remembered I was walking, gliding, walking and gliding.
+Holding their hands I felt secure, and I remembered I was walking, gliding, walking and gliding.
 Gee, was it fun being on the ice with the other skaters.
 Around and around we skated.

-The first thing that happened when you skate too much was your ankles got tired and you had to sit down and rest.
-Now, back on the rink again with Sammy and Cora.
+The first thing that happened when you skated too much, was that your ankles got tired, and you had to sit down and rest.
+Then I was back on the rink again with Sammy and Cora.
 Sometime later they told me to try skating on my own.
 Well, okay there I went gliding and then boom, I fell down on my rump.
 And Sammy skated over and helped me up.
 Back on the ice again trying to glide and not fall down.
 We were all too cold and hungry to be outside anymore.
-My family and I went inside and I found out that after you took off your ice skates you felt shorter.
+My family and I went inside, and I found out that after you took off your ice skates you felt shorter.